william-denault/WaveletScreening/README.md

 ## Phenotype preparation for analysis

-IMPORTANT: The Wavelet Screaming function assumes that your covariate, your confounder matrix, and your genotype matrix are sorted in the same order.
+IMPORTANT: The Wavelet Screening function assumes that your covariate, your confounder matrix, and your genotype matrix are sorted in the same order.

 ## Genome-wide run
 Below is a code for dealing with genome-wide data.
-In the *example* folder, you will find detailed code for the Wavelet Screaming package that you can use via a terminal in combination with *bcftools*.
+In the *example* folder, you will find detailed code for the Wavelet Screening package that you can use via a terminal in combination with *bcftools*.
 We choose to store the slices in a given directory instead of working directly in the memory.
 This might not be optimal.
 However, it is handier when you want to examine various models, different confounding structures, and different phenotypes.
 The provided scripts are already parallelized.